bridgetownrb/bridgetown/bridgetown-website/src/_docs/themes.md

 you can add to your site templates.
 Or perhaps the theme will come with layouts you can assign to your content such as posts or collection documents.

+Sometimes you might want to copy files out of a theme and into your site repo directly.
+The [`bridgetown plugins cd` command](/docs/commands/plugins#copying-files-out-of-plugin-source-folders){:data-no-swup="true"}
+will help you do just that.

 {% rendercontent "docs/note" %}
 Looking for a theme to install on your site?
 [Check out our plugins directory](/plugins/) for a growing collection of themes